codinglearner55/skills-github-pages/_posts/2024-12-20-apache_nginx_htaccess.md

 ---
-title: "kodekloud: install and configure apache and nginx (as reverse proxy on same host)
+title: "kodekloud: install and configure apache and nginx (as reverse proxy on same host)"
 date: 2024-12-20
 ---
 Installed apache then nginx on the same host.
 Then configured nginx as a reverse proxy for apache on the same host. proxy_pass keyword was needed to enter the apache url to forward traffic to. (nginx.org docs)